bartr/autogitops/README.md

 - AutoGitOps is packaged as a Docker image
   - docker pull ghcr.io/bartr/autogitops:latest
   - docker pull ghcr.io/bartr/autogitops:beta
+- AutoGitOps is mainly used in CI-CD pipelines (for CD)
+- AutoGitOps is a `templating engine` that combines values from
+  - Application config
+  - Application template(s) (yaml files)
+  - Cluster config
+- AutoGitOps allows you to deploy to multiple clusters in your fleet
+  - `Targets` are stored in each application config
+  - `meta data` is stored in each cluster config
+  - AutoGitops combines the config files and templates for each matching cluster
+- Any error while applying the templates and the entire attempt is aborted
+  - No partial updates

 > This readme uses the :beta version for testing
+>
+> Version 0.4.0 has several breaking changes

 ## Open in Codespaces

 - Open this repo in Codespaces
   - Click `Code`
     - Click `Create new Codespace`
+- If you don't have access to Codespaces
+  - I'm sorry :( - Codespaces is `AMAZING`
+  - Any dev machine with Docker installed should work
+  - But is not tested

 ### Usage